SamiranDas1311/OGD/README.md

 methods of recognizing patterns in high-dimensional data.
 Remote sensing data covers wide geographical areas and could be used to solve the problem of the demand of various in-situ data.
-Lithologicall mapping using remotely sensed data is one of the most challenging applications of ML algorithms.
+Lithological mapping using remotely sensed data is one of the most challenging applications of ML algorithms.
 In the framework of the “AI for Geoapplications” project , ML and especially Deep Learning (DL)